agniRS/spatial-RNA-seq/README.md

 # spatial-RNA-seq
-spatial RNA-seq analysis in Glioblastoma using  Python
+spatial RNA-seq analysis in Glioblastoma using  Python \n This dataset is freely available from 10X Genomics (downloaded on 26/11/2020).